 It should be noted that the possibility to draw conclusions on the total mitigation potential and costs of a set of ranked stand-alone mitigation options is generally limited.
 This is because it is assumed that the mitigation options are applied to their assumed maximal implementation without consideration of economic feasibility and adoption rates and interaction between mitigation options.
-Notwithstanding the above shortcomings, resulting differences in marginal abatement costs per mitigation option per farm type are useful to characterise the average farm groups with high and low marginal abatement costs per mitigation option.
-It will be shown how the results can be used to approximate possible impacts of more cost-effective market based policies, allowing farmers to adopt GHG mitigation measures that are in their own interest (Bakam et al., 2012).

 Chapter 4 will present results following a combined GHG mitigation measures approach, overcoming the problem with the stand alone measures as explained in Chapter 2 of this deliverable.
 This is done via carbon prices with all endogenous mitigation technologies available and the selected enforced GHG mitigation options per farm group.
 The carbon prices and the selected enforced GHG mitigation options are among others based on the results of the standalone approach as presented in this chapter.
-In this way the stand alone approach is seen as complementary to the combined measures approach.